 And the course video featuring me and students from around the world.

-Here’s a presentation I gave to the Australian Local Government Association (my former employer) in Aug 2022, summarising the changes I saw on my European infrastructure study tour.
-It followed rides with the London Cycling Campaign, around Paris, Copehagen and throughout the Netherlands.
+Request a briefing like one I gave to the Australian Local Government Association (my former employer) in Aug 2022, summarising the changes I saw on my European infrastructure study tour.
+It followed rides with the London Cycling Campaign, around Paris, Copehagen, and throughout the Netherlands.